 Early History of the Caffent family

 This web page shows only a small excerpt of our Caffent research.
-Another 56 words (4 lines of text) covering the years 1627, 1628 and 1714 are included under the topic Early Caffent History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1627, 1628, 1714, 1600, 1666, 1600, 1641, 1602, 1688 and 1668 are included under the topic Early Caffent History in all our PDF Extended History products and printed products wherever possible.

 Caffent Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Caffent were recorded, including Chaffin, Chaffinch, Caffin and others.

 Early Notables of the Caffent family (pre 1700)

 Migration of the Caffent family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Caffent family emigrate to North America: John Chaffinch who settled in Connecticut in 1630; Daniel Chaffin arrived in Barbados in 1680 with his wife and servants; Fortune Chaffin arrived in Philadelphia, Pennsylvania in 1827..